mkloubert/simple-whiteboard/README.md

 ### Board name

-The [MySQL dump](https://github.com/mkloubert/simple-whiteboard/blob/master/_res/mysql5.dump.sql) inserts an initial entry in the `boards`.
+The [MySQL dump](https://github.com/mkloubert/simple-whiteboard/blob/master/_res/mysql5.dump.sql) inserts an initial entry in the `boards` table.

 There you can define a custom name in the `name` column.